Last Update: June 28th, 2022

 Now that you have a functioning bubble wand and a chilled solution for your ice bubbles, head outside and look for a great place to administer the experiment.
 It’s recommended to look for a place that has fresh snow.

 Using the bubble want, dip one end of the straw into the chilled mixture.
 Squeeze the bottle to suck sp,e solution into the bottle.
 Locate a good area and ‘blow’ some solution onto the snow.
 After a while, it will start to slowly crystallize and it makes me for quite the shot.
-You can have as many orbs as you want as long as you have enough solution for it.
+You can have as many orbs as you want as long as you have enough solutions for them.

 You may encounter some problems while forming the bubbles but once you get a hang of the proper techniques, you’re sure to get a good group of bubbles lined up in the snow in no time.
 It’s recommended to get the straw off the bubbles before they crystallize so you can save them from breaking as they freeze.

 You can have a lot of fun playing with this experiment.
-For one, you can make a contest out of looking who creates the most bubbles or create towers of bubbles as well.
+For one, you can make a contest out of looking at who creates the most bubbles or create towers of bubbles as well.
 It’s a beautiful and creative activity that will allow you and your kids to have fun in the winter wonderland.